RIT-Environmental-Genomics/Toxin-Identification-Pipeline/README.md

-# Toxin Identification Pipeline using Assembled and De Novo RNA Seq
+# Toxin Identification Pipeline using Referenced and De Novo RNA Seq data to

 [![]()]